foxviewr/quote-generator/README.md

 The following project named **Quote Generator** is a simple app that generates random quotes and displays it to the user, organizing it by tags.
 It has a secure user system required to access the app.

-The app is divided into 3 docker services:
-1. `db` this is a database container built with `postrgre`.
-The data is stored in the `.pgdata` folder in the project's root directory.
-2. `backend` this is a custom container built with `node.js` that serves as a backend API to deal with all the logic and connect with the `db` database container.
-Developed using the `nestjs` framework with `prisma` ORM.
-3. `frontend` this is a custom container built with `node.js` that serves as a frontend UI for the user and connects with the `backend` API container.
-Developed using `react` and the `nextjs` framework with `tailwind` css framework.

 ## Getting Started
 Make sure you have **docker** installed in your computer.
 I recommend installing the [Docker Desktop](https://www.docker.com/products/docker-desktop/) app which includes **docker** and offers a user interface to easily manage your docker.